 — Stimulates the lymphatic system: The lymphatic system helps rid the body of toxins.
 Dry brushing kicks it into gear.

-— Enhances circulation: Dry brushing increases blood flow, which may improve circulation.
-This also energizes you, so dry brushing is a great way to start your day.
+— Enhances circulation: Dry brushing increases blood flow, which is a great exercise in circulation.
+Great way to start your day!

-— Improves skin appearance: Many people find daily dry brushing improves the appearance of cellulite and gives their skin a healthy glow.
+— Improves skin appearance: Many people find daily dry brushing gives skin a healthy, luminous appearance.

 — Stress Relief: Dry brushing can feel a little scratchy and your skin turning a bit red not only safe but good for it, it gets the blood flowing within the skin.
 After the process is over your entire body feels refreshed.What Do I Need and How Do I Dry Brush?

 What you'll need: